Mine Rescue Courses for Surface and Underground Mines

-The primary focus of mine rescue training is on mine rescue team members, who require an on-going training regime to maintain and improve their skills and knowledge of mine rescue techniques and procedures.
-Training for support roles, as well as post-secondary students in mining-related programs, is also an important component of mine rescue.
-Courses available include: Introductory, Refresher and Advanced Certification; Technician Training and Technician Refresher, and Supervisory/Management Training.
+The primary focus of mine rescue training is on mine rescue team members, who require an ongoing training program to maintain and improve their skills and knowledge of techniques and procedures.
+Training for support and supervisory roles, as well as post-secondary students in mining-related programs, is also an important component of mine rescue.

 Any individual who has been active in Ontario Mine Rescue for two years or more may attain Advanced Certification.
 Participants must learn and demonstrate the use of primary and secondary breathing apparatuses, standard equipment, and special rescue and extrication equipment.
 A written test must be completed at the end of the course regarding Ontario Mine Rescue functions and procedures.
 Upon successful completion, participants are provided with a seal to attach to their Ontario Mine Rescue certificate.